Spring Garden Revival

 Phone: (508) 647-6452

-Website: Natick Conservation Commission
+Official Website: Natick Conservation Commission

 Professional Safety Standards, Equipment Requirements & Utility Coordination (Dig Safe 811) for Brush Removal

 Professional brush removal in Natick requires adherence to safety and certification standards.
-Complex removals should be performed by an ISA Certified Arborist, with operators trained in invasive identification and equipment use (ANSI Z133.1).
-Required PPE includes chainsaw chaps, cut-resistant gloves, eye/face protection, hearing protection (>85 dB), and steel-toed boots.
-First aid certification and emergency communication devices are essential.
-Before excavation or stump removal, contact Dig Safe 811 at least 48 hours (preferably 72 hours) in advance; maintain a 10-foot minimum distance from power lines.
-Liability insurance (1M minimum, 2M aggregate), workers compensation, and bonding are required for commercial operators.
-For more information, consult: Natick Department of Public Works
+Complex removals should be performed by an ISA Certified Arborist, with operators trained in invasive identification and equipment use (chainsaws, chippers, brush hogs) per ANSI Z133.1.
+Required PPE includes chainsaw chaps, cut-resistant gloves, eye/face protection, hearing protection above 85 dB, and steel-toed boots.
+Before excavation or stump removal, contact Dig Safe 811 at least 48 hours (preferably 72 hours) in advance, maintaining a 10 feet minimum distance from power lines.
+Commercial operators must carry a minimum 1M general liability insurance (2M aggregate), workers compensation, and bonding for municipal contracts.
+Emergency communication and first aid certification are also essential.

 75 West Street, Natick, MA 01760